-The Calwer Passage is located at the geographical centre of the state capital Stuttgart.
-For the redesign, the upper sections of a building from the 1970s were replaced by a new building with up to seven storeys of intensive greenery.
-The basement floors remained partially intact.
+For the redesign of the Calwer Passage, the upper sections of a building from the 1970s were replaced by a new building with up to seven storeys of intensive greenery.
+The basement floors were partially retained.
+The elongated structure is approx. 27 m high and 133 m long.
+Above the ground floor there are six upper floors (five full floors and one staggered floor).

 Green Facade for a Healthy Microclimate